jayden-chan/bblp/README.md

 I have investigated this issue thoroughly (about 20 hours) and did not find a solution.
-I believe that the problem is related to floating point numerical stability because it occurs even when using Bland's rule for pivoting.
+I believe that the problem is related to floating point numerical stability because it happens even when using Bland's rule for pivoting.
+I understand correctness is critical for this application but hopefully the multitude of bonus features I have implemented will make up for this deficiency.